saich9424/SOEN-691-PROJECT/README.md

 ### Dataset analysis
 * <b>Data Collection: </b>Zomato has built a highly coherent and focused experience that puts the emphasis on being a comprehensive network for food-lovers.
 Very little on the site is superfluous.
 We have used the  API to collect the data.

-* <b>Data Handling:  </b>The data comprised of all possible features listed on Zomato like "Dine-in or Takeaway", etc. But then we switched to Kolkata as our sample city.
+* <b>Data Handling:  </b>The data is comprised of all possible features listed on Zomato like "Dine-in or Takeaway", etc. We used Kolkata as our sample city.
 We have removed the restaurants with null restaurant_id,user_id and filtered out restaurants based on category and city.
 In collaborative filtering, we have joined the restaurant and review files based on the restaurant ID.

 *  <b>Data Merging:  </b>Data after joining restaurants and review files.